AshleyF/BriefEmbedded/extras/Documents/README.md

 You may see in the photo above that we have a pair of LEDs on pins 0 and 1, as well as an IR sensor on pin 21 (see pinouts for the Teensy 2.0).
 To initialize a pin:

-	0 output pinMode
+	output 0 pinMode

 To light up the green LED:

-	0 high digitalWrite
+	high 0 digitalWrite

 The LED lights up!
 You can probably guess what the following does:

-	0 low digitalWrite
+	low 0 digitalWrite

-If you’ve used the Arduino IDE then you recognize that what we’re doing is equivalent to pinMode(0, OUTPUT), digitalWrite(0, HIGH), etc.
+If you’ve used the Arduino IDE then you recognize that what we’re doing is equivalent to `pinMode(0, OUTPUT)`, `digitalWrite(0, HIGH)`, etc.

 Reading sensors is equally easy:

-	21 input pinMode
+	input 21 pinMode
 	21 analogRead

 This sets up the pin and reads the IR sensor, but where does the value go?
 It goes onto a stack on the MCU where it can be used by other commands.
 We can send values back to the host PC with something like: